bariumbitmap/geoguessr-features-analysis/readme.md

 3. **Larger sample size.** Statistical measures will help ascertain the additional utility of larger samples.
 Larger samples will also allow exploration of country-specific clues.

-4. **Other maps.** For example, [A Varied World](https://www.geoguessr.com/maps/64ce812adc7614680516ff8c) is used for Masters division No Move solo duels, and is a handpicked map with a [different distibution of countries](https://docs.google.com/spreadsheets/d/1SuH2UW_eGiZ8xDeBNuQijCSzRKs1PWomylL2tQk_a0I/edit?pli=1&gid=477571445#gid=477571445) potentially different distribution of features.
+4. **Other maps.** For example, [A Varied World](https://www.geoguessr.com/maps/64ce812adc7614680516ff8c) is used for Masters division No Move solo duels, and is a handpicked map with a [different distibution of countries](https://docs.google.com/spreadsheets/d/1SuH2UW_eGiZ8xDeBNuQijCSzRKs1PWomylL2tQk_a0I/edit?pli=1&gid=477571445#gid=477571445) and so potentially different distribution of features.